ChemuruLasya/MyProjects/README.md

 Hi, I’m Lasya!
 I have an analytical background in Mechanics and am currently completing the IBM Data Analyst Professional Certification on Coursera while awaiting onboarding at TCS.
 My passion lies in Data Analytics and Machine Learning, where I enjoy transforming complex datasets into meaningful insights that drive business decisions.I worked as an Intern at Synchrony Financial about 6 months and gained hands-on experience in BigData tools that includes PySpark, Hadoop, Apache Hive, BitBucket and Tableau.

 I have a strong foundation in SQL, Python, data analytics, and visualization tools.I’ve sharpened my skills through case study competitions, earning runner-up in Data Doyen (IMT Ghaziabad).
 My portfolio includes projects integrating analytics and ML, for keeping pace with evolving technologies.
-My experience in trend analysis, and visualization strengthens my ability to solve real-world business problems.
+My experience in statistical analysis, forcasting trends, and visualization strengthens my ability to solve real-world business problems.
 I am always eager to learn new data analysis techniques and explore innovative tools.
 Whether working independently or in a team, I thrive on uncovering insights and leveraging data to solve complex challenges.

 This repository serves as a showcase of my skills, projects, and progress in Data Analytics and Data Science.